LouisMazel/maz-ui/packages/vitepress-starter/docs/composables/use-theme-handler.md

   onMounted(() => {
     /*
-    * will automatically set the theme according
+    * Will automatically set the theme according
-    * with the user preferences and class to <html /> element */ autoSetTheme()
+    * with the user preferences and add class to <html /> element */ autoSetTheme()
   })